 James Clerk Maxwell: The Man Who Made the Modern World A 2015 BBC TV documentary in which Professor Iain Stewart reveals the story behind the Scottish physicist who was Einstein's hero.
 The programme may not be currently available on BBC iPlayer, but several video clips are available at the BBC iWonder page on Maxwell, these include material on the colour wheel & colour triangle, the first colour photograph, and Maxwell’s equations.
 (Please note, for contractual reasons BBC video material is not available to viewers located outside of the UK.)
-The entire programme is available for purchase at the BBC Store.

 James Clerk Maxwell - What's the go o' that?
 A short animation from The Glasgow Science Centre.

 Inspiring Brilliance: Celebrating Maxwell's Genius and Legacy, a conference at the Royal Society of Edinburgh to celebrate the 150th anniversary of the publication of Maxwell’s Equations (the conference report is available from RSE).
 The following video presentations are now available from RSE:

 Maxwell’s Equations: The Tip of an Iceberg Professor Peter Higgs CH FRS FRSE

 Maxwell, Field Theory and the Road to Relativity and Quantum Theory Sir Peter Knight FRS

 Clerk Maxwell’s Influence on Mathematics Sir Michael Atiyah OM FRS HonFRSE HonFREng

 The Impact of Maxwell’s Work on Colour and Statistical Physics Professor Malcolm Longair CBE FRS FRSE

 The Impact on Astronomy of Maxwell’s Adams Prize Essay Professor Carl Murray